Marcel Pronovost: Legacy

 Known as an offensive defenceman at the outset of his NHL career, Pronovost played an aggressive rushing style that led Red Wings fans to call him "Detroit's own Flying Frenchman".
 He also established a reputation as a physical player who rarely missed time to serious injury.
 He overcame numerous injuries, including a cracked vertebra suffered in 1954.
 Among his other injuries, he suffered a broken jaw, broke his wrist twice, separated his shoulder and broke his nose 14 times.
 By age 32, he had required over 200 stitches to close various cuts and lacerations.
 Pronovost viewed the injuries as part of the game: "My game is a contact sport.
 It's a game of men.
 I expected to get bounced and get my lumps.
 I also expected to play in every single game."

 2012 marked Pronovost's 65th year in professional hockey, tying King Clancy for the longest such tenure by anyone in NHL history., a mark since surpassed by John Bucyk.
 His name has been inscribed on the Stanley Cup eight times; five as a player and three as a scout.
 The 53-year span between his first victory in 1950 and most recent in 2003 is a record for the trophy.
 He published an autobiography in 2012 titled A Life in Hockey that documents his career in the sport.

 In 1978, Pronovost was inducted into the Hockey Hall of Fame.
 He has also been inducted into the Windsor and Essex County Sports Hall of Fame (1995), had his uniform number 4 honoured by the Windsor Spitfires in 2005 and in 2012 was inducted into the Michigan Sports Hall of Fame.
 The Detroit Red Wings recognized Pronovost's contribution to their organization in 2009 by presenting him with a championship ring from their 2009 title season.

 Personal life

 Pronovost adopted Windsor as his home having played or worked close to the city for most of his career.
 He earned a degree in electrical engineering, and during hockey off-seasons drove a truck and did sales for Molson.
 He met his first wife, Cindy, while playing with her brother on a softball team in Shawinigan.
-They were married in 1951 and have three children: Michel (Marie), Brigitte and Leo, deceased (Tina).
-Also three grandchildren, Tannis, Melissa and Ryan.
+They were married in 1951 and have three children: Michel, Brigitte and Leo.
 Cindy died of cancer in 1993.
 Pronovost married his second wife, Eva, in 1994, and he fought his own battle with bladder cancer in 2012.
 Pronovost died on April 26, 2015, after a brief illness.